wpmetabox/meta-box-text-limiter/README.md

 # Meta Box Text Limiter Plugin

-Text Limiter is an extension for [Meta Box](https://metabox.io) plugin which allows you to limit number of characters or words entered for text and textarea fields.
+Text Limiter is an extension for [Meta Box](https://metabox.io) plugin which allows you to limit number of characters or words entered for [text](https://docs.metabox.io/fields/text/), [textarea](https://docs.metabox.io/fields/textarea/) and [WYSIWYG](https://docs.metabox.io/fields/wysiwyg/) fields.

 ## Usage

-To start using text limiter, just add the following parameters to `text` or `textarea` fields:
+To start using text limiter, just add the following parameters to `text`, `textarea`, or `wysiwyg` fields:

 ```php
 'limit'      => 20, // Number of characters or words